lesleyash/VBA_Wall_Street/README.md

 ***Pros*** of the refactoring code is the significant reduction of code execution time.
 Also, the refactored code only requires one For Loop statement, which is easier to follow and maintain.

-***Cons*** of the refactoring code is any change in the order of the ticker in the original data sheet may results errors due to logic of the refactored code.
+***Cons*** of the refactoring code is any change on the order of ticker in the original data sheet may result errors as the refactored code need to run the scripts based on the order of the ticker index.